SagittaNovae/kurdistan-store-demo/README.md

+Note: This repository is a simplified portfolio/demo version of a larger e-commerce project.
+Production integrations such as payment gateways, SMS/OTP, email delivery, and deployment infrastructure have been intentionally removed so the project can be run locally without external services.

 # Kurdistan Store — Portfolio Demo

 A full-stack e-commerce application built with **React 19** and **Laravel 12 (Bagisto)**, targeting the Kurdistan / Iraq market.